logpy/logpy/doc/basic.md

     {~x: 2}
     {~x: 3}

 Logic programs can have many goals in complex hierarchies.
 Writing explicit for loops would quickly become tedious.
 Instead we provide functions that conglomerate goals logically.

+    combinator :: [goals] -> goal

-In particular there is logical all `lall` and logical any `lany`.
+Two important logical goal combinators are logical all `lall` and logical any `lany`.

     >>> g = lall(g1, g2)
     >>> for s in g({}):